Profile

 3. 3

-In a bowl, whisk the eggs and stir in the grated pecorino along with a pinch of salt.
+In a bowl, whisk the eggs together with the grated pecorino and a pinch of salt.

 4. 4

-Pour the egg mixture over the beans in the pan and cook gently, turning to brown both sides evenly.
+Pour the egg mixture over the green beans in the pan and cook gently on both sides until set.

 5. 5

-Serve the frittata warm or cold, as you prefer.
+Serve the frittata warm or cold, whichever you prefer.

 💡 Tips and Variations